Frequently Asked Questions

 Can my parents attend the academic advising session with me?

 No. These sessions are designed to provide an opportunity for the student to develop an independent relationship with their academic advisor.
 While students are meeting with advisors and registering for classes, parents attend a session designed to address their questions and concerns.
+Academic information sessions are included throughout the day prior to class registration.

 Who do I contact for special accommodations for myself or a guest attending an orientation session?